numerical/AwesomeVim/README.md

 AwesomeVim
 =

-A small script I use to separate vim server instances in different desektops
+A small script I use to separate vim server instances in different desktops

 Requirements
 -